psychemedia/storytelling-notes/love_more_salt.md

 'What is the matter?' said the master's son to him.

 'Oh!' says he, 'I had a daughter.
 And I asked her how much she loved me.
-And she said, " As much as fresh meat loves salt."
+And she said, "As much as fresh meat loves salt."
 And I turned her from my door, for I thought she didn't love me.
 And now I see she loved me best of all.
 And she may be dead for aught I know.'

 'No, father, here she is!' says Cap o' Rushes.
 And she goes up to him and puts her arms round him.